jpablo/haskell-scala-js/README.md

 def compose[A,B,C](f: B ⇒ C, g: A ⇒ B) = (x: A) ⇒ f(g(x))
 // generic type need to be specified in the function definition in scala.
 // this method takes 5 arguments: types A, B, C and functions f, b

-// they type arguments can be specified explicitlyl compose[Int, Int, Int](_+1, _+2)(1)
+// the type arguments can be specified explicitly compose[Int, Int, Int](_+1, _+2)(1)

 // or inferred from the definitions of f and g compose((x: Int) ⇒ x+1, (x: Int) ⇒ x+2)(1)
 ```